botfront/botfront/README.md

 <tr>
     <td width="33%"><h4>Train & evaluate NLU models</h4></td>
-    <td width="67%">Botfront comes with a complete NLU annotation suite.
-You can tag vast amounts of data efficiently, train models and evaluate them. <a href="https://botfront.io/docs/rasa/nlu/evaluation/#evaluation-methods">Several evaluation methods</a> are available depending on the development state of your model</td>
+    <td width="67%">Botfront comes with a complete NLU toolbox.
+You can tag vast amounts of data efficiently, train and evaluate models. <a href="https://botfront.io/docs/rasa/nlu/evaluation/#evaluation-methods">Several evaluation methods</a> are available depending on the development stage of your model</td>
 </tr>
 <tr>
     <td width="33%"><h4>Annotate incoming data</h4></td>
-    <td width="67%">Botfront is always connected to your agents and conversation data keeps flowing in.
-You can annotate this data and even use it as an evaluation set to monitor your model and see how this new data can improve it</td>
+    <td width="67%">Botfront is always connected to your agent and conversation data keeps flowing in.
+You can annotate this data and even use it as an evaluation set and check how this new data improves your model.</td>
 </tr>
 <tr>
     <td width="33%"><h4>Rasa integration</h4></td>
     <td width="67%">We were using Rasa before writing Botfront's first line of code.
-Botfront exposes all Rasa features and concepts and and just make them accessible at a higher level for faster development.
-You can <a href="https://botfront.io/docs/import-export/">export Botfront projects and use them with Rasa</a> at any time.</td>
+Botfront exposes all Rasa features and concepts and and makes them accessible at a higher level for faster development.
+You can <a href="https://botfront.io/docs/import-export/">export a Botfront project and use it with Rasa</a> at any time.</td>
 </tr>

 </table>